THE CLIFFS OF FRAZETTA

 Some of Frazetta's cliffs were less successful than others.
 For example, this one seems hopelessly overworked to me:

-The technique may be dazzling, but Frazetta seems to have become so mesmerized by his ability to make pretty lines that he lost control of the drawing.
+The technique may be dazzling, but Frazetta seems to have become so caught up in making pretty lines that he lost control of the drawing.

-The more he labored to depict individual cracks and crevices and pebbles in his cliffs, the less substantial and persuasive the cliffs appear.
+The more he labored over individual cracks and pebbles in his cliffs, the less substantial and persuasive the cliffs appear.
 For example, the unnecessary details in the drawing above result in a flat, awkward cliff with no real weight or mass.
 Similarly, the cliffs in the gorilla painting, where each layer of rock is carefully delineated, look like a cheap theatrical backdrop.

-Yet, when Frazetta lightened up, and made his cliffs delicate compositional devices, they started to take on genuine artistic weight.
+Yet, when Frazetta lightened up, and made his cliffs delicate compositional devices, they began to take on genuine artistic weight.